apache/dolphinscheduler-website/docs/en-us/dev/user_doc/globalParams.md

 ##### The use of parameters:

-Getting the direct predecessor node preTasks of the current taskInstance to be created from the DAG, get the varPool of preTasks, merge this varPool (List) into one varPool, and in the merging process, if parameters with the same parameter name are found, handle them according to the following logic:
+Getting the direct predecessor node preTasks of the current taskInstance to be created from the DAG, get the varPool of preTasks, merge this varPool (List) into one varPool, and in the merging process, if parameters with the same parameter name are found, they will be handled according to the following logics:

 1. If all the values are null, the merged value is null
 2. If one and only one value is non-null, then the merged value is the non-null value
-3. If all the values are not null, according to the earliest of the endtime of taskInstance taken by VarPool
+3. If all the values are not null, it would be the earliest value of the endtime of taskInstance taken by VarPool.

 The direction of all the merged properties is updated to IN during the merge process.